glennhenry/cs-notes/docs/digital-signal-processing/17-compression/compression.md

 **Main Source : [Compression - CrashCourse Computer Science #21](https://youtu.be/OtDxDvCpPL4)**

-**Signal Compression** also known as data compression or source coding, is the process of reducing the size or bit rate required to represent a signal while preserving as much of the original information as possible.
+**Compression** is the process of reducing the size or bit rate required to represent a signal while preserving as much of the original information as possible.

 By removing data redundancies, it can lead to benefits such as reduced storage requirements, faster transmission, and improved resource utilization.